Aberdeen (NSW)

 Aberdeen faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.6%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 5.2%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 42.8% of residents aged 15+ holding such qualifications, including advanced diplomas (5.7%) and certificates (37.1%).
+Bachelor degrees are the most common, with 5.2% of residents holding one, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
+Vocational credentials are prominent, with 42.8% of residents aged 15+ possessing them, including advanced diplomas (5.7%) and certificates (37.1%).

 Educational participation is high, with 27.9% of residents currently enrolled in formal education.
 This includes 10.2% in primary education, 8.8% in secondary education, and 1.4% pursuing tertiary education.